MahmadSharaf/Cheat-Sheets/Machine Learning/Neural Networks.md

 - Different activation/output functions can be chosen for different layers, don’t need to be the same, although all neurons in same layer will use same activation
 - The activation functions are also hyperparameters of the NN, and need to be tuned by using a validation set, to figure out what choices perform best.

-- Steps to train the NN:
-  - The network is initialized with initial values for the neurons weights.
-  - Forward Propagation/Pass:
+### 1. Forward Propagation/Pass

-    - It is the step in which the inputs are passed through each layer of the network and get computed, until it reaches the output.
+- It is the step in which the inputs $X$ are passed through each layer of the network and get computed using layer's activation function, until it reaches the output.

-  - Cost (error) functions:
+### 2. Cost (error) functions

-    - It is where the outputs are compared to the true values.
+- It is where the outputs are compared to the true values to measure the performance of the NN with the current weights and biases.
+- Cost function is selected according to the problem: Binary/Multi-class Classification or Regression.
     - Binary Cross entropy for logistic.
       - For Binary Classification problems:
       - A numeric value that measures the performance of a binary classifier when model output is a probability between 0 and 1